IFRCGo/ecv-toolkit/app/_disease/disease-02_en.md

 - When did people start to fall sick with cholera or acute watery diarrhoea?
 - How many people have fallen sick with cholera or acute watery diarrhoea?
 Where?
 - How many people have died from cholera or acute watery diarrhoea?
 Where?
 - How many people live in the affected community or area?
-How many children under 5 years of age live in the area?
+How many children under five years of age live in the area?
 - Who and where are the vulnerable people?
 - Are children in the affected community generally well nourished?
 - Do people always have enough food?